 |

-is a Canadian Coast Guard officer with more than 20 years
+Monahan is a retired Canadian Coast Guard officer with more than 20

-experience navigating the British Columbia coast as a
+years experience navigating the British Columbia coast as a small

-small vessel captain.
-Born in London England in 1951,
+vessel captain.
+Born in London England in 1951, Monahan--now a

-years, on ferries and coastal transports, before joining
+years, and on ferries and coastal transports, before joining Fisheries and Oceans

 patrol vessel captain.

-as commanding officer of a Coast Guard Cutter.
-In 1999 he joined the
+continued his work as a Coast Guard commanding officer, and later, he joined the

-Coast Guard's Office of Boating Safety as head of inspections and
+Coast Guard's Office of Boating Safety as supervisor of inspections and

 investigations for the Pacific Region.
 He served as